-MMA Recruits Keith M. Williamson to Position of VP for Academic Affairs
+MMA Recruits Dr. Keith M. Williamson to Position of VP for Academic Affairs

 Williamson brings 17 years of teaching experience in the field of engineering and numerous relationships for innovation and business incubation.
 He also has extensive funded and sponsored research experience as principal investigator and collaborator.